 You Don’t Build Your Credit Profile

 Your business credit profile is heavily dependent on the kind of credit you have used as a business.
 If you haven’t used credit for your business, then there is no way that you can think of growing as a business.
-Once you go and apply for credit for your business, you would realize that you don’t have a credit history and that no lender is willing to trust you.
+Once you go and apply for credit for your business, you would realize that you don’t have a credit history and that no funder is willing to trust you.

 Poor Personal Credit Score

 A poor personal credit score is another repercussion of mixing both business and personal credit.
 Imagine you have taken a debt for business use from your own credit limit.
 Not only would you be increasing your credit utilization ratio, which is a big part of computing the total credit score, but would also be risking poor repayment.
-If your business is unable to repay the loan at the right time, you would suffer from poor repayment, which is the other biggest head for computing your credit score.
+If your business is unable to repay the funding at the right time, you would suffer from poor repayment, which is the other biggest head for computing your credit score.

 Makes Accounting Problematic